Kevin-Xiaoran/CSC207-GP/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `src/main/java/app` directory:
 3. Click the green arrow on the top right section in your IntelliJ.![image](https://github.com/user-attachments/assets/a31de5dc-624e-4e24-938c-1cc258b78c23)
+4. Due to API usage limitation, we are currently using mock data for our application.
+If you want to use real-time data, please go to `src/main/java/entity/DebugMode` and change debugMode to **false**

 [Back to Top](#contents)